offgrid88/better-kas-container/README.md

 - [ ] Add function to create specific user with right settings for only compilation purposes, for OSes with weird permessions settings
 - [ ] Change image base to ubuntu not crops
+- [ ] Adding user to docker group
+- [ ] givingoption for users to mount different directory

 The better-kas-container script simplifies the process of compiling Yocto images by providing a Docker container with a pre-configured environment.
 By utilizing the available options, you can easily build and customize Yocto images to meet your specific requirements.